-Businesses that register with the Department of Revenue to collect sales and use tax are issued an Annual Resale Certificate.
+Businesses that register with the Department of Revenue to collect sales tax are issued a Florida Annual Resale Certificate for Sales Tax (Annual Resale Certificate).
 The certificate allows business owners or their representatives to buy or rent property or services tax-free (when purchases or rentals will be resold or re-rented).

 Examples of purchases or rentals that you may make without paying sales and use tax include:

 If you are not yet registered, visit our registration page to find out if your business activities are subject to tax.
 If your business will have taxable transactions, you must register with the Department of Revenue before you begin conducting business in Florida.